alexnathanson/solar-protocol/tutorials/virtualHosts.md

 If you have any server aliases add them on the next line.
 If you are not using an alias, then ignore this. `ServerAlias www.mygreatproject.com`

-Change the document root path to the local of your site root directory `DocumentRoot /home/pi/local/www/`
+Change the document root path to the location of your site root directory `DocumentRoot /home/pi/local/www/`

 ### Step 3